 The YWCA has provided residential and comprehensive case management services to over 100 survivors of sex trafficking since 2017.
-Further, the YWCA has assisted approximately 30 survivors with solely case management services.
-In 2020, the National Human Trafficking Hotline recorded 232 substantive contacts and 81 reports of human trafficking in Massachusetts.
-In 83% of reported cases, the victims
+Further, the YWCA has assisted approximately 30 survivors with solely case

 5 Stakeholders particularly noted the need for more Hi-Set education classes and for employment training to support household ability to increase income.